fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

   - It removed unrelated paragraphs wholesale from the update (for example, it removed a **General limitations** section)
   - It removed helpful tips that I'd included mixed in with the UI instructions.
   - It failed to catch all necessary updates (for example, retaining a mention of email triggers in the introduction, which it should have updated to Google Drive)
   - It failed to give me confidence that UI terms were accurate.
 For example, I reference a property displayed in Zapier as **File (exists but not shown)**, which Chat changed to **File**.
-Based on prior experience, I wouldn't trust Chat to give me an accurate answer if questioned about the change.
-So now I have to open Zapier and click through workflows to determine if Zapier's UI changed, or if Chat has changed my style, or if there's a differently named UI element I'm not aware of.
+Based on prior experience, I didn't trust Chat to give me an accurate answer if questioned about the change.
+So now I had to open Zapier and click through workflows to determine if Zapier's UI changed, or if Chat has changed my style, or if there was a differently named UI element I wasn't aware of.

 That said, I'm sure that with the right LLM, the right docs as context, and the right prompts, I'll succeed soon at updating docs using LLMs.